-Micturition (or post-micturition) syncope is fainting during or, more commonly, immediately after urination due to a severe drop in blood pressure.
-Micturition syncope is most common in older men and usually occurs at night after a deep sleep.
+Micturition (or post-micturition) syncope is fainting while urinating or immediately after urinating.
+This is likely due to a severe drop in blood pressure.
+Micturition syncope is most common in older men and usually when getting up at night from a deep sleep.

 The exact cause of micturition syncope isn't fully understood.
-But it may be related to opening (vasodilation) of the blood vessels that occurs when getting up and standing at the toilet or that occurs at the rapid emptying of a full bladder.
-This is thought to result in a sudden drop in blood pressure.
+But it may be related to a fall in blood pressure when you get up suddenly and stand at the toilet.
+Or this may happen when a full bladder empties very quickly.
+This is thought to cause a sudden drop in blood pressure.

 Other factors that may play a role in micturition syncope include: